deepaksood619/deepaksood619.github.io/docs/languages/frameworks/ios.md

 - You can your own code to useNSLayoutConstraintsto have elements in a view arranged by Auto Layout.
 - You can createCGRects describing the exact coordinates for each element and pass them toUIView's- (id)initWithFrame:(CGRect)framemethod.

-## What is the difference betweenatomicandnonatomicproperties?
+## What is the difference between atomic and nonatomic properties?
 Which is the default for synthesized properties (Ans - Atomic)?
 When would you use one vs. the other?

 Properties specified asatomicare guaranteed to always return a fully initialized object.
 This also happens to be the default state for synthesized properties so, while it's a good practice to specifyatomicto remove the potential for confusion, if you leave it off, your properties will still beatomic.
 This guarantee of atomic properties comes at a cost to performance, however.
 If you have a property for which you know that retrieving an uninitialized value is not a risk (e.g. if all access to the property is already synchronized via other means), then setting it tononatomiccan gain you a bit of performance.